onefrankguy/frankmitchell.org/posts/comment-spam-dies-with-nofollow.md

 Basically, if a search engine spider comes across the `rel="nofollow"` attribute on one of your hyperlinks, it won't follow that link.
-So if your blogging software automatically adds that attribute to all the links it accepts as input, comment spam doesnÎéÎ÷t get followed (and thus doesn't go into the search engine).
+So if your blogging software automatically adds that attribute to all the links it accepts as input, comment spam doesn't get followed (and thus doesn't go into the search engine).

 Of course, non-spam links won't get followed either, so we're still going to